 Patricia Blattman grew up in Denver, Colo. and began her career in education as an elementary school teacher there.
-Her husband was in the Air Force and the Blattman family moved from Illinois, to Germany, to Oklahoma, and finally to San Antonio in 1970.
+She received her Bachelor of Arts degree from the University of Colorado in 1960.
+After several years of traveling and living in Illinois, Germany, and Oklahoma, she and her children settled in San Antonio in 1970.
+She received her Masters Degree in Educational Administration in 1982 from Trinity University in San Antonio.

 Blattman began her Northside career in 1974 as a teacher at Oak Hills Terrace Elementary School.
 After serving as the District's first Gifted and Talented Coordinator from 1983-84, Blattman was appointed Principal of Sunset Hills Elementary School (now Glass Elementary) and Colonies North Elementary School.
 In 1992, she moved to administration, serving as Executive Director for Elementary Administration, then Assistant Superintendent for Elementary Administration, and finally Deputy Superintendent of Instruction.
 Personal accolades include the Teacher of the Year Award by the Northside Independent Teachers Association, and the Northside Distinguished Achievement Award for Student Relations.